Property Market Manchester 2021 Report

 Located in the West Midlands, Birmingham has become an increasingly popular option in the property investment world.

-Set to host the Commonwealth Games 2022 and housing a major station in the exciting HS2 train scheme, the city’s future looks bright, with billions set to be pumped into the local economy.
+Set to host the Commonwealth Games 2022 and house a major station in the exciting HS2 train scheme, the city’s future looks bright, with billions set to be pumped into the local economy.

 As you can see from the table, both cities are relatively similar.